gozygreg/evernear/README.md

 - To Mosh Hamedani for his youtube videos
 - To Martina Terlevic for her support as my mentor and guide
 - To W3 Schools for quick tips
+- To Antonio Bello for his support and guide
 - To all my collegues in slack that always find time to answer my questions.